 The Education Network is for all those interested in the theory and practice of teaching Shakespeare.
 The BSA’s activities in this area are steered by the Education Committee, which meets on a regular basis to discuss matters pertaining to Shakespeare, education, and pedagogy.

 We are always looking for contributors to both Teaching Shakespeare and the blog.
 These can take the form of articles, lesson plans, reviews, notice of relevant events and more.
-Please get in touch at firstname.lastname@example.org if you’d like to contribute.
-Last, but not least, we organise education-related events – such as the ‘Teaching Shakespeare Inside-Out’ seminar for the British Shakespeare Association 2012 conference at Lancaster – and welcome your ideas for such events.
+Please get in touch using the Contact Us form if you’d like to contribute.
+The BSA’s Education Committee also organises education-related events – such as the forthcoming Shakespeare ‘Teach Meet’ – and we welcome your ideas for such events.
 Our aim is to support all those involved in the important task of teaching Shakespeare (in any format and context), to provide resources and advice, and to encourage a creative, diverse and inclusive approach to pedagogy in this respect.